Internet Provider Data Caps Guide

 - A fourth keeps up on the newest Netflix series every weekend.
 (40 hours)

-That puts the household at a total of 182 hours.
-Assuming they’re watching in Full HD, that’s just over half a 1 TB limit.
-Even with adding on some video chats, game downloads, and browsing, this household of TV lovers will likely finish the month well under their data cap.
+That puts the household at a total of 181 hours.
+Assuming they’re watching in Full HD, that’s just over half a 1,024 GB limit.
+Even with adding on some video chats, game downloads, and browsing, these TV lovers will likely finish the month well under their data cap.

-But if your household has more people, watches 4K, or binges more TV than this, you should seriously consider an internet plan with unlimited data.
+But if your household has more people, watches 4K content, or binges more TV than this, you should seriously consider a high-speed internet plan with unlimited data.

 Do all brands have data caps?

-Many ISPs cap data, but not all.
-With internet technology advancing, some brands are raising their data ceilings, offering unlimited plans, or eliminating caps altogether.
+Many ISPs limit data usage, but not all of them do.
+With internet technology advancing, some providers are raising their data ceilings, offering unlimited high-speed internet plans, or eliminating caps altogether.

 Does AT&T have data caps?